 Are you Christian?

 Yes.
 We're a group of people who tell the story of Christ's dying and rising, and through it, uncover the daily dyings and risings that comprise our lives.
-We’re affiliated with the Evangelical Lutheran Church in America (a progressive Lutheran denomination) and supported by the Episcopal Church as well.
+We’re a congregation of the Evangelical Lutheran Church in America (a progressive Lutheran denomination) and have many ties to the Episcopal Church as well.

 I’m not sure what I believe.
 Can I come?

 Absolutely!
 There is a place at God's table for all people.
 At St. Lydia’s, we trust that the practice of eating, praying, and singing together moves us deeper into faith.

 I am gay, bi, trans, straight, queer or something in between.

 And we are glad!
 We are a progressive, gay-friendly and queer-affirming Church, and we hope that you will bring your whole self to worship.

 Absolutely!
 Children of all ages are more than welcome, and will be doted on and adored by the congregation.
 Dinner Church runs a little late for really little ones (we usually finish worship at 8:00 on Sundays and 9:00 on Mondays) but you’re welcome to slip out before the service is entirely over if you need to.
 We also have Waffle Church on the second Sunday of each month at 11am, which is geared toward children’s leadership and participation.